fbeauKmi/Xyz_mouse/README.md

     - Screensave timeout

 All other settings (by app, buttons functions )can be done in 3DxWare on your computer.

+## Troubleshooting
+_**I cannot access the Settings menu pressing B3:**_

+  Check if settings.h follows your pinout.

+_**Black screen at startup, Not recognize as SpaceMouse**_

+  Uninstall/reinstall 3Dconnexion drivers.
+Restart you computer.

 ## Any questions